 The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-For example the practice worked with the CCG and other local practices to support a large temporary homeless shelter which was open during the winter months.
+For example, practice patients had access to a range of services including phlebotomy, ultrasound services and physiotherapy.

-- The practice offered a clinic from 8am to 11:30am for patients who could not attend during normal opening hours. - There were longer app ointments available for patients with a learning disability. - Home visits by GPs and nurses were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as some only available privately and for private travel vaccinations that were not offered at the practice patients were referred to other clinics. - There were disabled facilities, a hearing loop and translation services available.
+- The practice offered a 'Commuter's Clinic' on a Monday, Tuesday, Wednesday and Thursday evening until 8.00pm and on Saturday mornings between 8.30am and 12.30pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability and other patients identified through the practice participation in the local PACT (planning all care together) scheme. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities, a hearing loop and translation services available.